 After all that process, the speaker is finally assembled.
 At this stage, a conveyer belt is used to move the speakers through another process to cure the glue via the oven while a technician makes sure the speakers undergo sweeping using an audio signal at the end of the line.
 And this allows the end product is working properly without a single visible or audible defect.

 The movement of the speaker’s driver’s cone brings about pressure waves from the front and backside.
 When it moves towards you, it pushes the air, creates positive pressure, and then simultaneously pulls the air back, creating negative pressure.

-So, in short, the speaker enclosure idea prevents sound waves generated through the diaphragm rearward facing surface of an open speaker driver working together with sound waves generated at the front part of the speaker driver.
+So, in short, the speaker enclosure idea prevents sound waves generated through the diaphragm rearward facing surface of an open speaker driver from working together with sound waves generated at the front part of the speaker driver.

 Why do some speakers have holes in them?

 For audiophiles who love woofers, the front wave cannot be canceled by the back wave.
-But some wonder why do some speakers have holes in them that let out the threatening back wave?
+But some wonder why do some speakers have holes in them that let out the threatening back wave.